MontiCore/monticore/monticore-runtime/src/main/java/de/monticore/symboltable/Symboltable.md

 * Indicate that a nonterminal uses the name of a symbol

 ## Runtime Environment for Symbol Table Infrastructure
+This section explains classes and interfaces that are part of the MontiCore runtime environment.

 ### Symbol Table Infrastructure Interfaces
+Most of the interfaces of the MontiCore runtime enviroenment are super types of generated classes or interfaces that are explained [here](#generated-symbol-table-infrastructure).

 #### IScope
+This interface is the super type of the generated scope interfaces.
+Thus, it is also transitive of global scope interfaces and artifact scope interfaces.

 #### IArtifactScope
 #### IGlobalScope
 #### ISymbol